Prajwal-Prathiksh/battery-logger/docs/TUI.md

 4. **Time-to-empty** is calculated using current battery level and discharge rate
 5. **Time-to-full** uses the configured maximum charge target (`max_charge_percent` from config)
 6. **Transition tracking** identifies when current AC status started
+7. **Battery cycle count** is displayed if available from your system

 ### Algorithm Details
 - **Contiguous session analysis**: Walks backward from latest data to find the most recent uninterrupted session (unplugged or plugged)